heilingbrunner/vscode-gnupg-tool/README.md

 > Using several VSCode instances at the same time is not recommended, because the `gpg-agent` is running in the background for one session.
 Otherwise you have to kill the session. __TIP: Change folder in one instance, because `gpg-agent` will be killed automatically.__

 > Use `Check GnuPG` command to see the current used home directory.

+#### Support for gpg v1.4

+With gpg v1.4, there is no pin-entry window, where you can enter a pin.
+Therefore, all commands, which require a pin input, will be prepared to run in the internal terminal.
+The commands are written to the terminal and you have to press __RETURN__ and follow the instructions.
+Some functions are not available at all.

 ## Requirements